SPEAR3-ML/accel-plus/README.md

 - `print_elem_value: type=TYPE, [famname=FAMNAME], FIELD1, [FIELD2],...`

   Print out specified field values for selected elements.
-Only implemented for two types so far: StrMPole and Quad.
-If famanem is not specified, all elements of the type will be selected.
+Only implemented for two types so far: `StrMPole` and `Quad`.
+If famname is not specified, all elements of the type will be selected.
 Field types can be:
   ```
   StrMPole: Index, Length, PolyB[1], PolyB[2], PolyB[3], PolyA[1], PolyA[2], PolyA[3]
   Quad: Index, Length, K